-Classic pitch resolutions faithfully recreate the pitch scaling of the Classic which were approximately, but not precisely, one semitone apart.
-Semitones, Diatonic (Ionian or major scale), and Aeolian (natural minor scale) resolutions are ± 36 true semitones.
+Classic pitch resolutions faithfully recreate the pitch scaling of the Classic, which were approximately, but not precisely, one semitone apart.
+Chromatic and other scales (ionian (major), aeolian $(natural\ minor)$ , etc.) are $\pm$ 36 true semitones.
 Fine resolution is in cents.